 The story of Lilypad Homes began with a divorce.
 When co-founder Rachel Ginis became a single mother, she found herself with extra space in her Corte Madera home.
 Always innovating, Rachel converted her master bedroom into a private, independent apartment for rental income.
 Later when her daughter left for college, Rachel moved into the junior unit and rented out the main home.

-Our founders, who met through the non-profit, are now combining their talents into Lilypad Homes LLC as a social enterprise company, a for-profit design and consulting firm specializing in the creation of ADUs and JADUs on single-family residential properties in Marin and Sonoma counties.
+Lilypad’s founders, who met through the non-profit, are now combining their talents into Lilypad Homes LLC as a social enterprise design and consulting firm, specializing in the creation of ADUs and JADUs on single-family residential properties in Marin and Sonoma counties.
 Our team is dedicated to benefiting our clients and our community through more affordable and flexible housing options.

 Rachel Ginis, President, is Lilypad’s visionary housing advocate, a LEED-accredited designer and a licensed general contractor with over 20 years in high-end residential design (CA Lic.#898335).
 She is a third-generation designer, following in the footsteps of her mother and grandmother, with a passion for small spaces and a talent for optimizing their livability.
 Rachel has extensive experience in all phases of remodeling, including design, specification, product sourcing, project management, and construction.